-What is the source of drinking water?
+What is the source of my water?

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and groundwater wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
+As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.

-Source Water Assessment
+Source Water Assessment:

 The Department of Natural Resources conducted a source water assessment to determine the susceptibility of our water source to potential contaminants.
-This process involved the establishment of source water area delineations for each well and then a contaminant inventory was performed within those delineated areas to assess potential threats to each source.
-Assessment maps and summary information sheets are available on the internet at: http://maproom.missouri.edu/ swipmaps/pwssid.htm.
-To access the maps you will need to enter the State-assigned identification code, MO3024055.
+This process involved the establishment of source water area delineations for each well or surface water intake and then a contaminant inventory was performed within those delineated areas to assess potential threats to each source.
+Assessment maps and summary information sheets are available on the internet at http://maproom.missouri.edu/swipmaps/pwssid.htm.
+To access the maps for your water system you will need the State-assigned identification code, which is printed at the top of this report.
 The Source Water Inventory Project maps and information sheets provide a foundation upon which a more comprehensive source water protection plan can be developed.